-Stick puzzle: Move 2 sticks to make 5 closed shapes
+Matchstick puzzle: Move 2 sticks to make 5 matchstick shapes

-Part I: Move 2 sticks to make 5 closed shapes.
-None of the shapes should overlap with any other shape and the shapes would be of 3 or 4 sides.
-No stick moved can be placed in a position of an already moved stick.
+Move 2 sticks to make 5 matchstick shapes of squares, triangles or rhombuses.
+How many such new figures can you make?
+Total recommended time 10 minutes.
+No matchstick moved can be placed in a position of an already moved stick.

 Try solving the puzzle.
 It will be interesting we can assure.